 Which is a better Microsoft licensing option for your organization, Microsoft Enterprise Agreement (EA) or Cloud Solutions Provider (CSP)?
 It really depends on the size of your organization and how heavily you rely on Microsoft Cloud services.
-One exception being Unified Support customers using CSP to reduce their EA (and Unified cost) by moving cloud workloads to CSP.
+One exception being Unified Support customers using CSP to reduce their EA (and Unified cost) by moving cloud workloads to a CSP.

-WHAT IS THE MICROSOFT EA?
+WHAT IS THE MICROSOFT ENTERPRISE AGREEMENT?